 - Assignment of full-time Statewide Interoperability Coordinator.
 DHS/FEMA requires all states and territories that use Homeland Security Grant Program funds to designate a full-time SWIC who has the authority and resources to actively improve interoperability with emergency management and response agencies across all levels of government.
 Responsibilities include establishing and maintaining statewide plans, policies, and procedures, and coordinating decisions on communications investments funded through federal grants.
 SWIC status information will be maintained by CISA and verified by FEMA through programmatic monitoring activities for DHS/FEMA grant recipients. - Coordination with statewide emergency communications leaders.
 Recipients are strongly encouraged to coordinate with the SWIC, other emergency communications governance bodies and leadership, and appropriate state, local, tribal, and territorial partners to ensure consistency with statewide plans, and compatibility among existing and proposed emergency communications systems. - Compliance with technical standards.
-DHS/FEMA recipients must ensure all grant-funded equipment complies with technical standards in the SAFECOM Guidance Appendix B, unless otherwise noted in a program's grant guidance.60 Other federal grants require recipients to explain how their procurements will comply with applicable standards for LMR, IP-based systems, and alert and warning systems or provide compelling reasons for using non-standards-based solutions.
-Recipients should document all purchases and evidence of compliance with standards-based requirements.
+DHS/FEMA recipients must ensure all grant-funded equipment complies with technical standards in the SAFECOM Guidance Appendix B, unless otherwise noted in a program's grant guidance.
+Other federal grants require recipients to explain how their procurements will comply with applicable standards for LMR, IP-based systems, and alert and warning systems or provide compelling reasons for using non-standards-based solutions.
+Recipients should document all purchases and evidence of compliance with standards-based requirements. - Compliance with FCC Requirements.
+Applicants are encouraged to consult with the FCC during application development to determine whether projects will be able to access the appropriate spectrum for planned operations or if a waiver is needed.
+Contact the FCC at PSHSBinfo@fcc.gov. - Compliance with federal EHP laws and policies.
+Recipients must ensure federally-funded projects comply with relevant EHP laws.
+Construction and installation of communications towers and other ground-disturbing activities frequently requires EHP review.
+Each agency (and sometimes each program) has its own EHP compliance process.
+Recipients should discuss proposed construction-related activities with federal granting agencies before beginning work to determine whether proposed activities are allowed, and to determine if proposed activities are subject to EHP review. - Adoption of new technologies.
+Recipients are encouraged to migrate to approved, open architecture, standards-based systems and to integrate existing and other advanced technologies, applications, and software (e.g., multi-band/multi-mode capable radio) to expand disaster communications capabilities among emergency response providers.

-60 Technical standards and requirements vary among federal grant programs (especially grants funding research and testing).
+&lt;sup>64 Technical standards and requirements vary among federal grant programs (especially grants funding research and testing).
 Applicants should review grant guidance to ensure specific standards, terms, and conditions are met.
-DHS/FEMA grant recipients must adhere to compliance requirements specified in SAFECOM Guidance Appendix D.
+DHS/FEMA grant recipients must adhere to compliance requirements specified in SAFECOM Guidance Appendix D. To learn more about federal EHP requirements, see the Council on Environmental Quality Regulations, 40 CFR Part 1500-1508, or the U.S. Department of Energy website at: energy.gov/nepa/downloads/40-cfr-1500-1508-ceq-regulations-implementing-procedural-provisions-nepa.